solana-foundation/developer-content/content/guides/token-2022/default-account-state.md

   - /developers/guides/default-account-state
 ---

-A token creator may want to restrict who can access and use their token.
-The `DefaultAccountState` extension allows all newly created token accounts to be frozen by default.
-This means Token Accounts must first be thawed (unfrozen) by the Freeze Authority of the mint before users can receive and use tokens.
+The `DefaultAccountState` extension provides the option to have all new Token Accounts to be frozen by default.
+With this configuration, Token Accounts must first be thawed (unfrozen) by the Freeze Authority of the mint before they become usable.
+This feature grants token creators the ability to have greater control over token distribution by limiting who can hold the tokens.

 In this guide, we'll walk through an example of using Solana Playground.
 Here is the [final script](https://beta.solpg.io/6570ae7afb53fa325bfd0c4c).